amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : struct
 ```

-During constraint solving (See 14.5), the constraint `type` : struct is met if `type` is a value type other
+During constraint solving (see §14.5), the constraint `type` : struct is met if `type` is a value type other
 than the CLI type `System.Nullable<_>`.

 > [!NOTE]